euclidprobe/euclidprobe.github.io/index.md

 ## License
 **<a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.**

+## How to get Euclid Probe
+The gerbers for DIY boards are hosted at OSHPark and Aisler.
+They are the same circuitry as the production version referenced below.
+These PCB's are the orginal design where the same PCB can be used for the tool board or probe board.
+We try to update them as we update the other boards to be consistent.
+There is no difference in the shared gerbers at either OSHPark or Aisler.
+The rest of the suggested parts are listed in the BOM.
+We understand that the availability for some of the specified parts has become difficult- it affects us too.

+A note about the relative differnces in produciton pricing- Aisler costs run a little higher because they dontate a portion of their profits to KiCAD development at CERN.
+The production of Aisler boards also seems to be made in the EU and then get shipped to other parts of the world.

+No part of these purchases at OSHPArk or Aisler benefit the creators of Euclid Probe.
+There are no affiliate incentives or profits transefered.

+Due to inquiry and customer demand, we have begun producing kits of parts avaiable through select resellers.
+Part of these sales directly support both the creators and resellers.
+These funds provide for further research and development for Euclid Probe, the dock and mount creation and adaptations, and the firmware improvements.

+Higher temp versions, both 100C and greater than 120C have been developed and are at this time custom order options through the creators.

 ## News